AbhijitSarode/Bill-Generator/README.md

-# Bill Generator
+# Bill Spill
 This is a simple web-based invoice generator built using JavaScript.
-It allows you to easily create invoices in a modern minimalist design.
+It allows you to easily split your bills with friends and family.

 <!--
 ## Features